diegoroyo/urlshortener/README.md

 # 1 - Description

-This repository is a gradle projet of a url shortener implemented in kotlin language.
+This repository is a gradle project of a url shortener implemented in Kotlin language.
 The url shortener has the following
 functionalities:

 * The application optionally allows users to generate a QR code that redirects to the desired original URI.